-Then in other ways, I couldn’t be more polar-opposite from these people if I’d been genetically-mutated from an alien cell-sample in a petri dish.
-I’m a bleeding-heart liberal who’s agnostic to the core (thrown into a pile of conservative southerners), the only intentionally child-free one of the bunch, anal retentive and materially minimalistic (in a family of cluttered collectors), a full-time RVer more interested in adventure than security (surrounded by homebodies) — no wonder they look at me like I’m adopted!
+Then in other ways, I couldn’t be more polar-opposite from these people were I genetically-mutated from an alien cell-sample in a petri dish.
+I’m an agnostic-to-the-core leftist (raised by a pile of conservative southern-baptists), the only intentionally child-free one in the bunch (surrounded by dozens of cousins I’ve never even met), anal retentive and materially minimalistic (in a conglomeration of cluttered collectors), a full-time RVer more interested in adventure than security (compared with these happy-to-be-homebodies) — I am (literally in the hair-color sense, figuratively in terms of paternity) this group’s official red-headed stepchild.

 But home is the place where (when you have to go there) they have to take you in — at least according to Robert Frost.
 I spent a lot of years separated (geographically, philosophically, and emotionally) from my clan — when my soul needed a return to the fold, I worried that they’d forgotten all about me.
 But no matter how we fight or squabble (even how many years one of us might go not speaking to another), we always take care of our own in the end.
 I was a little slow figuring this out, but I’ve learned that I don’t have to manage all by myself, that I really can count on these people when life gets hard — and I’d do the same for any of them in a heartbeat.
 Isn’t that what family (however you define it, blood or chosen) is all about?